 Marion Weiss and Michael Manfredi of Weiss/Manfredi Architects are selected as lead designers for the Olympic Sculpture Park.
 Also, Jon and Mary Shirley donate Alexander Calder’s

-The Olympic Sculpture Park opens in January as downtown Seattle’s largest green space, featuring stunning works of modern and contemporary art.
+The Olympic Sculpture Park opens in January as downtown Seattle’s largest green space, highlighted by stunning works of modern and contemporary art.

-The Seattle Art Museum downtown location reopens in May, welcoming more than 32,000 people during its 35-hour marathon opening weekend.
-The expansion, designed by Portland-based Allied Works Architecture, gives the museum almost double the amount of space, and a partnership with Washington Mutual Bank allows for future growth.
+The Seattle Art Museum downtown reopens in May, welcoming more than 32,000 people during a 35-hour marathon opening weekend.
+The expansion, designed by Portland-based Allied Works Architecture, nearly doubles the available exhibition space.

-The Seattle Art Museum’s 75th anniversary is celebrated with an ambitious art acquisition initiative.
-The results: over 1,000 gifts (full, partial, pledged, or intended) from more than seventy donors, bringing the collection to nearly 25,000 objects.
+SAM celebrates its 75th anniversary with an ambitious art acquisition initiative.
+The results: over 1,000 gifts (full, partial, or pledged) from more than seventy donors bring the collection to nearly 24,000 objects.

-Picasso: Masterpieces from the Musée National Picasso, Paris breaks SAM’s record for the most popular exhibition in the history of the downtown Seattle Art Museum, attracting more than 400,000 visitors and boosting membership to an all-time high of 48,000 during its showing in Seattle from October 8, 2010 through January 17, 2011.
+Picasso: Masterpieces from the Musée National Picasso, Paris breaks SAM’s record for the most popular exhibition in the history of the downtown Seattle Art Museum, attracting more than 400,000 visitors and boosting membership to a new high of 48,000 during its showing in Seattle.

 After an extensive international search, Kimerly Rorschach is chosen as the Seattle Art Museum's new Illsley Ball Nordstrom Director and CEO.
 Prior to joining SAM, Ms. Rorschach served as the Mary Duke Biddle Trent and James H. Semans Director of the Nasher Museum of Art at Duke University.